bbc/childrens-games-starter-pack/docs/deliverable-review.md

 Points marked in bold are what we consider blockers to acceptance, and must be rectified before final delivery.

-During a deliverable review, the same checks from the [Tech Review](tech-review.md)
-are now performed against the source code (instead of the release files) with some slight differences (in *italics*) and additions listed below:
+During a deliverable review, the same checks from the **Code section** of the [Tech Review](tech-review.md) are now performed against the source code (instead of the release files) with some slight differences (in *italics*) and additions listed below:

 ## Documentation